ADK 46 Finish: Allen Mountain

 There is no fee to park and the lot is quite small; however, you can most likely park alongside the road leading into the lot.
 This trailhead is less frequented than many of the other High Peaks’ trailheads, and you’ll most likely be starting early, so you shouldn’t have any issues here.

-How it went: Lauren and Ely accompanied me on this hike (as they did many other High Peaks) and I couldn’t be more grateful for their guidance and encouragement this day and every other hike.
+How it went: I was accompanied by 2 friends who had hiked with me on several High Peaks before and I couldn’t be more grateful for their guidance and encouragement this day and every other hike.

 We were fortunate that the weather predicted was accurate (sunshine, moderate temperatures) and the black flies were not as bad as expected from what I recall.
 Despite the elements working in our favor, it was still a very long, tiring day that required a ton of energy.
 We were boots on trail around 4:45AM, having woken up around 2AM to get ready and make the drive over.
 Limited sleep and anticipation always makes these days tougher in my opinion, but the energy was high and we had a clear mission to accomplish.